Mitsubishi RVR: North America

-The Mitsubishi RVR was sold at north american Mitsubishi dealerships under the Expo nameplate, they were available in a few different trim levels, all wheel drive or front wheel drive were offered, 2.4 4G64 and 1.8 4G93 four cylinder engines, diesel engines were not offered, transmission options were 4 speed auto or a 5 speed manual, the expo models were sold from 1991-1995 at the end of 1995 year the expo model was discontinued in north america.
+The Mitsubishi RVR was sold at North American Mitsubishi dealerships under the Expo LRV (LRV stood for Light Recreational Vehicle) nameplate; they were available in a few different trim levels, with front-wheel-drive and all-wheel-drive powertrains, 2.4 4G64 and 1.8 4G93 four cylinder engines (diesel engines were not offered), and 4-speed automatic or 5-speed manual transmissions available.
+The Expo LRV models (offered alongside the larger Expo) were sold from 1991 to 1995; at the end of 1995, the Expo and LRV models were discontinued in North America.

-In North America the RVR was also sold and marketed by Chrysler as the Dodge/Plymouth Colt Vista Wagon and Eagle Summit Wagon captive imports in North America. as station wagon models of the Dodge/Plymouth Colt and the Eagle Summit.
+In North America, the RVR was also sold and marketed by Chrysler as the Dodge/Plymouth Colt Vista Wagon and Eagle Summit Wagon captive imports as station wagon models of the Dodge/Plymouth Colt and the Eagle Summit.
 As those were rebadgings of the Mitsubishi Mirage and Lancer, the cars didn't share much beyond the nameplate.
 These Wagons were sold for model years 1992-1996 and replaced the Dodge/Plymouth Colt Vista and the Canada-only Eagle Vista Wagon, all based on the previous generation Mitsubishi Chariot.

 The Summit Wagon was available in DL and LX trims, as well as in a four-wheel drive version considered a trim level of its own.
 As a compact MPV, it was marketed as a small car with the roominess of a minivan with its interior offering high seating positions and removable rear seats.